jedick/diffipedia/README.md

 5. **Alignment:** Run `data/align_judge.R` to collect the alignment data (rationales and classification from human judge, and rationales from heuristic and few-shot prompts) into `data/alignment_text.txt`

-6. **Evaluate:** Run `judge_disagreements.py --aligned` to run the aligned judge on the same examples where the classifies disagree, then run `data/summarize_results.R` to generate the summary statistics (results listed below).
+6. **Evaluate:** Run `judge_disagreements.py --aligned` to run the aligned judge on the same examples where the classifiers disagree, then run `data/summarize_results.R` to compute the summary statistics (results listed below).

-# Results
+## Results

 - Wikipedia pages processed: 95
 - Available 10th previous revision: 94; 100th previous revision: 81